gridaco/H2I/README.md

 ## License

-The source code and artworks are [Apache 2.0 licensed](./LICENSE), yet it is not allowed to deploy the whole service to make a replica service for money without huge modification.
+The source code and artworks are [Apache 2.0 licensed](./LICENSE), yet it is not allowed to deploy the whole service to make a replica service for monetization without significant modifications.